mattermost/docs/source/administration/extended-support-release.rst

 Why is an Extended Support Release supported for 9 months and not longer?
 -------------------------------------------------------------------------
 We chose 9 months because the overhead for maintaining an ESR is high (and becomes higher the longer the support window is).
 If we increase the support window, it decreases how much we can develop the product.
 We specifically chose "ESR" instead of "LTS", since it is not intended to be a multi-year longterm support release.
+The 9 months support timeframe will not be extended in any case.

 Can customers pay for extended support?
 ---------------------------------------